-THE MOODY BLUES - DAYS
+THE MOODY BLUES - DAYS OF FUTURE PASSED

 The first of the great Moody Blues concept albums.
 Only seven tracks in all, but several are split into two parts or more, and the mostly clever, sometimes irritating, orchestral links mean there's a lot packed into an album of just over 40 minutes.

 This is an album structured around a day.
 The first track is a lush orchestral piece, from The London Festival Orchestra (who are featured throughout), entitled 'THE DAY BEGINS', with snippets of tracks from the album, and an illuminating poem.